swl10/pyslet/README.rst

 * MySQL shim for the OData SQL storage model
 * Improved support for LTI to take it beyond 'basic'

+I'm also slowly transforming the code for better PEP-8 compliance as reported by the fantastic flake8.

 I write about Pyslet on my blog, which is a good place to find out what's new: http://swl10.blogspot.co.uk/